 Young Investigator Program

 The submission date has passed.
-See a list of 2013 young investigators or download the list of 2013 recipients.
+See an announcement of the 2014 young investigators.

 The Office of Naval Research (ONR) is interested in receiving proposals for its Young Investigator Program (YIP).
 YIP seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment and for FY13, have begun their first appointment on or after Nov.
 1, 2007, and who show exceptional promise for doing creative research.
 The program's objectives are to attract outstanding faculty members of Institutions of Higher Education (hereafter also called "universities") to the Department of Navy's (DoN's) research program, to support their research, and to encourage their teaching and research careers.